pgcentralfoundation/pgrx/README.md

  ⹋ PGRX has not been tested to work on 32-bit: the library assumes an 8-byte `pg_sys::Datum` which may result in unexpected behavior on 32-bit, like dropping 4 bytes of data from `int8` and `double`.
-This is not "unsound", but may undermine safety assumptions of PGRX extensions.
+This may not be "unsound" in itself, as it is "merely" illogical, but it may undermine otherwise-reasonable safety assumptions of PGRX extensions.
 We do not plan to add support without considerable ongoing technical and financial contributions.

 <details>